Great way to explore the islands and their different characters. Amazing beaches and wildlife.

 On this final day you will take the ferry from Stornoway on Lewis to Ullapool on the Scottish Mainland.
 Following the 2.5 hour ferry crossing the trip is complete and you may make your own way from here on.

 We specifically choose the guesthouses to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.

 This independent walking holiday is available to solo walkers.
 If you require single rooms in your party we will of course try to accommodate your request, subject to availability and at a supplement.

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will be able to provide a packed lunch on request, and this can be booked on arrival.
-Alternatively, your info pack includes details of local shops and convenient lunch stops on the way.
+Alternatively, your info pack includes details of local shops and convenient lunch and water stops on the way.
 Dinner is available either at your accommodation or nearby pubs and restaurants and your info pack will of course have details.

 These are some of the accommodation providers that we use most often.

 This 4 star guest house set on the hill in Oban overooking the bay is a great place to spend the night before heading off on your Hebridean adventure.
 William and Linda will make you feel most welcome!